SOME THOUGHTS ON THE FUTURE TASKS OF PR AND MARKETING

 So far in this crisis, most corporate communications functions have been primarily reactive: market briefings, employee, customer and supply chain communications.
 They have been less proactive in demonstrating empathy and making important contributions in times of crisis.
 But this is exactly what stakeholders want.
 This is a task we should not only address quickly, but also orchestrate and evaluate very rigorously.
-For this is how companies largely ensure that well-intentioned statements of intent are not discredited by ill-considered customer and operational actions.
+For this is how companies largely ensure that statements of intent are not discredited by ill-considered customers and operational actions.

 For some organizations, short-term survival is the only item on the agenda.
 Others are peering through the fog of uncertainty and thinking about how to position themselves once the crisis is over and things return to normal.

 THE QUESTION IS: “WHAT WILL THE NEW REALITY OF LIFE LOOK LIKE?”

 While no one can say how long the crisis will last, what we will find will not look like the normality of recent years.
 It is becoming increasingly clear that our era will be marked by a fundamental split: the pre-Covid-19 era and the new reality of life that will emerge in the post-viral era.
 In this unprecedented new reality, we are witnessing a dramatic restructuring of the economic and social order.
 Discussions and debates are already underway about what the new reality of life might entail and how different its contours will be from the one that has shaped our lives so far.